michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 ### 4. Learning Formats

-Parmenter emphasizes the importance of varied learning formats:
+Parmenter emphasises the importance of varied learning formats:

 - **Formal classroom training** - For foundational knowledge
 - **On-the-job application** - Immediate use of new skills